isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Sapropelic coal, and asphaltite are not differentiated in This vocabulary
 - Sedimentary rock with color, composition, texture and apparent density indicating greater than 50 percent organic content by weight on a moisture-free basis.
+- Sedimentary rock with color, composition, texture and apparent density indicating greater than 50 percent organic content by weight on a moisture-free basis.